1112luke/Kraken/README.md

 - Ethernet Connectivity
 - Input Voltage: 5v - 25.2v
 - Effective Range: 1000ft -> Search Diameter 2000ft
+- A PC or Laptop with Docker installed.

 ## Usage:

 ### Standalone Mode

 In Standalone Mode, the device has no information about its location.
+Only estimated transmitter direction is collected.
+This mode was used extensively for testing, and can be used in scenarious where the operator is mobile with the Kraken.

+First, pull the groundstation docker container from github with the following command

+    command

 ### UAV integration Mode